grueneschweiz/docs.gruene.ch/docs/3-3-header.md

 ### Get Active Button

-Also the _Get Active Button_ is edited in the Customizer, under, surprise, surprise _Get Active Button_ 😉.
+Also the _Get Active Button_ is edited in the Customizer, under, surprise, surprise _Get Active Button_.
 If you don't want to have the button, just leave the fields empty.